Craps: All About the Craps Game

 Dice Combinations

-The first toss of the dice is called a “come-out roll” and it is considered the beginning of each round.
-The outcome of the toss is the sum of the numbers displayed on the pair of dice and it can be anything from 2 to 12.
+The first toss of the dice is called the “come-out roll,” and it is considered the beginning of each round.
+The outcome of the toss is the sum of the numbers displayed on the pair of dice, and it can range from 2 to 12.
 Each come-out roll has three possible outcomes:

-- 7 or 11 – A roll of the dice, resulting in 7 or 11, is called a natural and all “right” bettors win.
+• 7 or 11 – A roll that results in 7 or 11 is called a “natural,” and all “right” bettors win.
 This outcome ends the round.

-- 4, 5, 6, 8, 9, 10 – If the shooter rolls one of these numbers in the come-out roll, this is called establishing the point.
-The tossed number becomes the “point” and one or more rolls of the dice are required to settle the round.
+• 4, 5, 6, 8, 9, or 10 – If the shooter rolls one of these numbers on the come-out roll, it is called establishing the point.
+The rolled number becomes the “point,” and one or more additional rolls are required to settle the round.

 Pass Line

-This is the most fundamental bet in craps and it wins when the dice land on 7 or 11 in the come-out roll.
-When making this wager, players are said to bet with the dice and not against it.
-The payout is even (1:1) and if the shooter tosses 7 or 11, everyone who has placed this bet wins.
-If the come-out roll is 2, 3, or 12, the bet loses but if any of the other numbers appear, it establishes a point.
+This is the most fundamental bet in craps, and it wins when the dice land on 7 or 11 in the come-out roll.
+When making this wager, players are said to bet with the dice and not against them.
+The payout is even (1:1), and if the shooter tosses 7 or 11, everyone who has placed this bet wins.
+If the come-out roll is 2, 3, or 12, the bet loses, but if any other number appears, a point is established.

-This means that the bet will not be settled immediately and the shooter must continue tossing the dice.
-Once the point has been established, the Pass Line wins only if the point number lands before a 7.
-If the shooter rolls 7 before the point number, the round ends and those who have wagered on the Pass Line lose.
+This means that the bet will not be settled immediately, and the shooter must continue tossing the dice.
+Once the point has been established, the Pass Line wins only if the point number is rolled before a 7.
+If the shooter rolls a 7 before the point number, the round ends, and those who have wagered on the Pass Line lose.

 Don’t Pass

-The Don’t Pass line bet can be easily described as the exact opposite of the Pass Line – with this wager, players bet that the shooter will lose.
+The Don’t Pass line bet is essentially the opposite of the Pass Line; with this wager, players bet that the shooter will lose.
 Therefore, those who have bet the Don’t Pass win if the dice fall on 2 or 3 and receive an even payout.
-They lose if the come-out roll is 7 or 11 and if the dice land on 12, this is considered a push.
-Once again, if the come-out roll is any other number, it becomes the point for the following rolls.
+They lose if the come-out roll is 7 or 11, and if the dice land on 12, the result is a push.
+If the come-out roll is any other number, that number becomes the point for subsequent rolls.

-Those who have placed their chips on the Don’t Pass bet then win if the shooter tosses 7 before the point.
-They lose if the point number comes out first.
+Those who have placed their chips on the Don’t Pass bet win if the shooter tosses a 7 before the point, and they lose if the point is rolled first.

 Pass Odds

-If a point is established on the come-out roll, players have the option to make a bet that is a multiple of the Pass Line and most casinos allow multiples of 1x to 100x.
-This wager wins if the point number appears before 7 and loses if 7 is first.
-The best thing about this bet is that the payout here is much better than when betting on the Pass Line and it varies, depending on the point.
+If a point is established on the come-out roll, players can place a bet that is a multiple of their Pass Line wager, with most casinos allowing multiples from 1x up to 100x.
+This wager wins if the point number appears before a 7 and loses if a 7 comes up first.
+The best part of this bet is its higher payout compared with a standard Pass Line bet, and the exact amount varies depending on the point.

 Don’t Pass Odds

-Those who bet on the Don’t Pass can also lay odds on their bet and will win if 7 lands before the point.
-Similarly to the Pass Odds, this bet is simply a multiple (1x-100x) and pays better, which is why it is preferred by many players.
+Those who bet on the Don’t Pass can also lay odds on their wager, and they will win if a 7 rolls before the point.
+Similar to Pass Odds, this bet is simply a multiple (1x-100x) of the original wager and pays better, which is why many players prefer it.

 Come Bet

-The Come bet is very similar to the Pass Line as it wins and loses at the same outcomes and it offers the same payout.
-What makes different, however, is the timing – the Come bet can be placed only once a point has been established.
-With this wager, players set their own “come-out” roll and their own point – they are separate from the main come-out roll and point established initially by the shooter.
-In its own come-out roll, this bet wins with 7 or 11 and loses with 2, 3, or 12 but wins with the point number after has been established.
+The Come bet is very similar to the Pass Line because it wins and loses on the same outcomes and offers the same payout.
+What makes it different, however, is the timing – the Come bet can be placed only after a point has been established.
+With this wager, players set their own “come-out” roll and their own point – they are separate from the main come-out roll and the point established initially by the shooter.
+On its own come-out roll, this bet wins with 7 or 11 and loses with 2, 3, or 12, but it wins if the point number is rolled again after it has been established.

 Don’t Come Bet

-As you have probably guessed, the Don’t Come bet is the opposite of the Come bet it is also available once the point has been established.
-This wager wins with 2 or 3 and loses with 7 or 11.
-Once a point number has been established, it wins if 7 appears before the point and loses if the point lands first.
+As you have probably guessed, the Don’t Come bet is the opposite of the Come bet.
+It is also available once the point has been established.
+This wager wins on 2 or 3 and loses on 7 or 11.
+Once a point number has been established, it wins if a 7 appears before the point and loses if the point is rolled first.

 Single and Multi-Roll Bets